BuerJeanMaxime/EDFreader/README.md

 # EDFreader
-code for extracting data from edf gile
+code for extracting data from edf file